jeffscott/solana-tutorials/README.md

 ### Terms

 * ACCOUNT, commonly referred to as your wallet, it is identified by a hash string such as `G3mqR8ovgG1AVPw432zXUxWU8R5iqQ96pxfCPmvekg4Q`
+* SPL Token - A token that is

 ### Useful Links